 You can get vaccinated if you are pregnant, breastfeeding or trying for a baby.
 Pregnant women are particularly vulnerable to COVID-19 and should get vaccinated now.
 Vaccination reduces the risk of severe disease during pregnancy and helps keep you and your unborn baby protected from the virus. mRNA vaccines (Pfizer or Moderna) are the recommended COVID-19 vaccines for pregnant women due to their safety profile.
 Please refer to the

 NCIRS COVID-19 FAQs for more information and the

-An exemption from the two dose COVID-19 vaccination requirements will only be considered if you are unable to be vaccinated against COVID-19 for a valid medical contraindication.
-You will only be granted an exemption if you have a medical contraindication to all the available COVID-19 vaccines, or you have another medical reason for a temporary exemption.
+Medical exemptions will only be granted if you have a medical contraindication to all the available COVID-19 vaccines, or you have another medical reason for a temporary exemption.
 A temporary exemption may be granted for up to four months for people with conditions recognised in the

 ATAGI expanded guidance on acute major medical conditions that warrant a temporary medical exemption relevant for COVID-19 vaccines.

 All medical exemptions are subject to the review and approval of your engaging NSW Health agency.

 For more information about COVID-19 exemptions please visit the Department of Health's

 COVID-19 Vaccine Exemptions fact sheet.